 Training Method: You will need to do slow, steady state (uninterrupted) cardio activities that keep your heart beating at a threshold where blood is constantly filling the heart chamber and staying there long enough to force an adaption in the size of your heart by stretching it over time.

 What it is: continuous uninterrupted cardio that’s at least 30 minutes in length several times a week with the intensity kept between 60 to 80 percent of your VO2 Max or your maximum heart rate.

 Why Cardiac Stroke Training Improves Your Aerobic Fitness

 There are two adaptions long duration training: heart adaptions and muscular adaptions.

-Heart Adaption: When the heart rate is kept at intensity of 60-80% of maximum oxygen capacity (i.e. VO2) and/or maximum heart rate, your left ventricle heart chamber will keep a continuous flow of blood inside.
+Heart Adaption: When the heart rate is kept at an intensity of 60-80% of maximum oxygen capacity (i.e. VO2) and/or maximum heart rate, your left ventricle heart chamber will keep a continuous flow of blood inside.
 This promotes an adaptation where the left ventricle walls stretch outward over time allowing more blood capacity.
-Roadwork also stimulates the production of MORE mitochondria in your muscle cells which increases your body’s ability to handle the additional oxygen provided by your body’s increased heart efficiency.
+Roadwork also stimulates the production of MORE mitochondria in your muscle cells which increase your body’s ability to handle the additional oxygen provided by your body’s increased heart efficiency.